 Montreal can be used interchangeably with your furnace, whether brand name or

 generic.
 What’s really important in achieving a good fit here is size.
-As long

 as you purchase the same SIZE of filter, it doesn’t matter what BRAND you use.